jbangdev/jbang-jupyter-tutorial/README.md

 Also tested to work with plain Jupyter Notebook in [Red Hat OpenShift Data Science](https://developers.redhat.com/products/red-hat-openshift-data-science/overview) sandbox.

+## How to use

+When opening the notebook in a browser based environment, you should be able to run the cells directly.

+If IDE asks if you want to install the recommended  extensions, say yes.
+Makes it easier to work with the notebook and generated files.

 ## Work in progress

 I recently realized Jupyter Notebooks works well as a tutorial format with `jbang`.
 Made this very quickly to test it out.